Azure/azure-sdk-for-net/sdk/openai/Azure.AI.OpenAI/README.md

 The `gpt-4-vision-preview` model allows you to use images as input components into chat completions.

-To do this with an Url to the image, provide distinct content items on the user message(s) for the chat completions request:
+To do this with an URL to the image, provide distinct content items on the user message(s) for the chat completions request:

 ```C# Snippet:AddImageToChat
 const string rawImageUri = "<URI to your image>";